sunitsdk/SanSdkSample/README.md

 ### Step 2.Update Your Android Manifest

-Upate your AndroidManifest.xml in order to complete the SDK integration.
+Update your AndroidManifest.xml in order to complete the SDK integration.
 Add the following permissions and activity declarations according to the bundle you are integrating.

 1. Declare the following permissions: